mvolkmann/blog/src/htmx.md

 {% aTargetBlank "https://hyperscript.org", "_hyperscript" %} is
 "an easy & approachable language for modern web front-ends".
-It can be used in conjunction with HTMX.
+It can be used in conjunction with htmx.

 To enable use of \_hyperscript, add a script tag like the following: